How to Use Monte Carlo Simulation for Retirement Planning

 When to use: For planning.
 This reflects current market conditions (high stock valuations, moderate bond yields).

-QuantCalc PRO includes live institutional forecast data—you can compare your results using BlackRock vs. JPMorgan vs. Vanguard assumptions.
+QuantCalc PRO includes live forward-looking forecast data—you can compare your results using BlackRock vs. JPMorgan vs. Vanguard assumptions.

 Option C: Be Extra Conservative